Azure Web Application Firewall

 Stream Logs Flow

-- To stream Front Door logs, select the relevant Front Door profile
+- To stream Front Door (Global WAF) logs, select the relevant Front Door profile.

-- Within the profile, navigate to Monitoring, and select Diagnostic Setting.
+- Within the resource, navigate to Monitoring, and select Diagnostic settings.

-- Select the log options for FrontDoorAccessLog and FrontDoorWebApplicationFirewallLog.
+- Select the log options for the appropriate WAF type:

 - Click the Stream to an event hub checkbox.

-For more information, refer to Microsoft's official documentation.
+For more information, refer to Microsoft's official Azure Front Door Logs or Azure Application Gateway.

 To connect Cortex XSIAM to the Azure Event Hub, follow the below steps.